cclaan/PushupCounter/README.md

 # PushupCounter

-Simple weekend hack project for a pushup counter app.
+Simple hack project for a pushup counter app.

 ## Usage
 - Count sets with '+/-' buttons